5 Guidelines for Productive Disagreement

 - Great questions create room for great answers.
 Don’t ask questions that you think you already know the answer to — ask open-ended questions and aim to be surprised.

-- Make an honest effort to find an existing answer before asking someone.
+- Make an honest effort to find an existing answer before asking someone to dig it up for you.

-- Only ask questions that can be addressed by people in the conversation.
+- Only ask questions that can be addressed by people in the conversation, and ask them as individuals rather than as representatives of a broader group.

 G4: SPEAK FOR YOURSELF

 - Speak only for yourself and your own experiences.
-Don’t try to interpret other peoples’ experiences other than to confirm them.
+Don’t try to interpret other people’s experiences, let them do that for you.

 - When answering questions, make sure the question is addressed to you.
-If it’s not meant for you, don’t answer it.
+If it’s not meant for you, ask if they’d like to hear your perspective, or don’t answer it.

-- Don’t speculate how other people or groups are thinking.
+- Don’t speculate how other people or groups are thinking, or why they did something.
 Invite them to speak for themselves.

-- Challenge us to think, feel, and be better versions of ourselves as individuals and as a community.
+- Challenge yourself and others to think, feel, and be better versions of ourselves as individuals and as a community.

 - Suggest improvements where you see things not working.
 Even better, volunteer to fix them!

 - Ask for kind and direct feedback.
-Ask before delivering kind and direct feedback if the person wants it and how they’d like to receive it.
+Before delivering kind and direct feedback make sure the person wants it and ask them how they’d like to receive it.